wenbinlu/Roche_tidal_equilibrium/README.md

 # Roche_tidal_equilibrium
 The goal is to calculate the density profile of a polytropic star in equilibrium under Newtonian tidal potential of a point-mass companion.
-The current implementation assumes a star in synchronous rotation and the coordinates are in the corotating frame.
+The current implementation assumes a star in synchronous rotation and calculations are done in the corotating frame with the coordinate origin at the center of the star.

 There are two major pieces of codes: a C-based Poisson solver (poisson3D) from [Derek Harrison's Github repository](https://github.com/derekharrison/poisson3D-flex.git) and an iterative density calculator (tidal_equilibrium.py).